 There is nothing better than a decadent homemade hot chocolate to keep you cozy and warm this winter.
-This simple guide will make sure you make the best hot chocolate every time.
+This simple guide will make sure you make the best drink every time.

-There is nothing I love more than keeping warm with hot chocolate.
+There is nothing I love more than keeping warm with hot cocoa.
 When I was living in London, there was a chocolate bar... it was a cafe that focused on all things chocolate, not just a bar of chocolate.
-And I would go there with my friends to enjoy their chocolate martinis and on colder days, hot chocolate.
+And I would go there with my friends to enjoy their chocolate martinis and on colder days, hot cocoa.

 It was so good, it was basically like drinking straight melted chocolate with some cream.
 Now that I think back on it, that's probably exactly what it was.
-I spent a lot of time trying to emulate that hot chocolate by making something just as thick and chocolaty.
+I spent a lot of time trying to emulate that drink by making something just as thick and chocolaty.

 There are two main types of cocoa powder I recommend using for your homemade hot chocolate: natural, and Dutch-processed.